 “I think the perception of good hair in America is permeated with Eurocentrism, and fosters negative perceptions of self in the young black community.
 It’s imperative to spread the idea that natural hair is beautiful and professional.
 Also, at the end of the day, black women should feel they can wear their hair however they please, without feeling pressured to do so.”

-Kaci Gregory is a recent graduate from Muhlenberg College with a double major in Media & Communications and French & Francophone studies.
+Kaci Gregory is an account executive at IHeartmedia.
+She graduated from Muhlenberg College with a double major in Media & Communications and French & Francophone studies in 2018 and spends her free time working out, spending time with friends and blogging about positivity!
 Because of her interest in women's studies, diversity and her passion for cosmetics and fashion, she founded the blog "She's Debonnaire."
 Her objective is to facilitate dialogue among women on issues related to gender, race, culture, and sexuality and how they impact perceptions of beauty.